LaravelDaily/course-react-parking/docs/Lesson 16 - Delete vehicle.md

 # Lesson 16 - Delete vehicle

-The final step in completing the vehicles CRUD operation is to implement the delete button functionality in the index view.
+The final step in completing the vehicle's CRUD operation is to implement the delete button functionality in the index view.
 This should be a quick and straightforward process.

 1. Extend the `src/hooks/useVehicle.jsx` hook.

-Add new `destroyVehicle` function.
+Add a new `destroyVehicle` function.

 ```jsx
 async function destroyVehicle(vehicle) {